helloflask/flask-examples/IaC/README.md

 Terraform plan
 Terraform apply
 ```
-Also in the IaC-terraform.yml workflow, I specified that terraform should save the statefile to my S3 bucket already created with the public access and bucket policy updated and I also added the IAM user credential (Access key and Secret key) to secrets options in the github for ease of accessing AWS platform.
+Also in the IaC-terraform.yml workflow, I specified that terraform should save the statefile to my S3 bucket already created with the public access and bucket policy updated and I also added the IAM user credential (Access key and Secret key) to secrets options in github secret for ease of accessing AWS platform.

 ## Specifications used in the terraform files